cdunn6754/reReddit_backend/README.md

 (venv) $ python manage.py runserver
 ```

-Then you can visit the browseable api in yor browser at the usual
+Then you can visit the browseable api in your browser at the usual
 location, `localhost:8000`.

 __NOTE:__ I used Python version 3.6.3 and pip version 19.0.1.